Hong Kong national football team: Crest

 The crest of the Hong Kong national football team features a Chinese dragon.
 This logo has consistently been used as the team's emblem.
 The HKFA emblem was not used on jerseys until 31 May 2011, HKFA debuted current emblem for the national team.

 Home stadiums

-The team's primary stadium is Hong Kong Stadium.
-For selected friendly matches and minor qualification matches, the Hong Kong team plays most often at the Kai Tak Sports Park in Kowloon, which was opened in 2025.
+The team's primary stadium is Kai Tak Stadium.
+For selected friendly matches and minor qualification matches, the Hong Kong team plays most often at the Hong Kong Stadium and Mong Kok Stadium.

 The Jockey Club HKFA Football Training Centre is currently the main training ground for the Hong Kong national and youth teams.

 Rivalries

 China

 Hong Kong maintains a specific rivalry with China.
 The rivalry began in 1978 and on 19 May 1985, Hong Kong produced a shock 2–1 upset in Beijing in the 1986 World Cup qualifying game, leading to unrest by Chinese supporters.

 Since then, China was unbeaten against to Hong Kong but the rivalry continues and even got heated up since the conflict between Hong Kong and China in the 2010s.

 On 1 January 2024, Hong Kong defeated China 2–1 in a closed door FIFA international friendly, marking their first victory in 29 years.